 (3) Sections 53 and 54 are not to come into operation before the expiry of not less than 3 months after the day on which this Act receives the Royal Assent.

 (4) Nothing in this section affects the operation of Part 9 so far as it provides for the time when the application of this Act commences in relation to certain measurements.

-[3-9.
-Have not come into operation.
-2]

-[Parts 2-9 have not come into operation.
-2]

-Notes

-1 This is a compilation of the Trade Measurement Act 2006.
-The following table contains information about that Act 1a.

-Compilation table